test1477/dfdfd/docker_image_jason.fast.md

 Certainly!
-I'll modify the script to accept command-line arguments for the token and output directory.
-Here's the updated version that works with the format you specified:
+Here's the full updated script incorporating all the changes we've discussed, including the correct handling of `buildInfo.env.EON_ID`:

 ```python
 import requests